 Medicare Part D late-enrollment penalty:

-Even if you're not currently taking prescription medications, it's a good idea to sign up for Medicare Part D as soon as you're first eligible.
+Even if you're not taking prescription medications, it's a good idea to sign up for Medicare Part D as soon as you're first eligible.
 If you don't, you'll be accumulating a penalty of 1% per month for every month until you sign up!
 And it's not a one-time penalty.
 The penalty lasts for the rest of your life.

 As I mentioned earlier, you're eligible for Medicare Part D once you: